 Recently, various leadership styles and organisational effectiveness have developed certain results.
 Asrar-ul-Haqan & Kuchinkeb (2016) have established that transformational leadership behaviour positively affects work performance and transactional leadership negatively affects long-term performance.
 Other studies have established that transformational leadership positively affects employee motivation, creativity, employee productivity and organisational performance.
 (Bronkhorst, Steijn, & Vermeeren, 2015; Bronkhorst et al., 2015; Kim & Yoon, 2015).
 In another view (Epitropaki & Martin, 2005; LePine, Zhang, Crawford, & Rich, 2015) found out that job satisfaction is enhanced by transformational leadership and transactional leadership.
-Literature abounds to support the fact that performance increases with the combined performance of transformational leadership positively affects the relationship between followers and their performance (Spano-Szekely, Griffin, Clavelle, & Fitzpatrick, 2016; Yahaya & Ebrahim, 2016).
-In contrast leaders who are laid back or who adopt laissez-faire leadership style are considered as the least effective.
-Yahaya
+Literature abounds to support the fact that performance increases with the combined performance of transformational and transactional leadership.
+Other writers have established that transformational leadership positively affects the relationship between followers and their performance (Spano-Szekely, Griffin, Clavelle, & Fitzpatrick, 2016; Yahaya & Ebrahim, 2016).
+In contrast leaders who are laid back or who adopt laissezfaire leadership style are considered as the least effective.
+Yahaya & Ebrahim(2016).

-& Ebrahim(2016).